Tom Lipkis, WalletHub Credit Card Consultant

 Here are some of the best instant credit cards:

-Instant Approval: Discover it Secured Card – $0 annual fee
+- Instant Approval: Capital One Quicksilver Secured Cash Rewards Credit Card – $0 annual fee

 Finally, it’s worth noting that some people might use instant credit in more of a credit-score sense, meaning either instant credit improvement or instantly establishing credit from scratch.
 Both are possible, to a certain extent, but you can’t expect overnight miracles.